 The Governmental Accounting Standards Board has issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective for fiscal years beginning after June 15, 2017.
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits or OPEB).
+The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
 The adoption of GASB Statement No. 75 has required a restatement of beginning net position for its financial statements.
-See Note 12.